 - Inclusion of children on parents’ health insurance coverage until the age of 26.

-- Expansion of Medicaid as a safety net for the most vulnerable, including the chronically ill, elderly, and pool.
+- Expansion of Medicaid as a safety net for the most vulnerable, including the chronically ill, elderly, and poor.

 Optimize primary, community-based and preventive services while supporting the cost-effective use of innovative, technology-driven, acute, hospital-based services.
 This includes:

 - Primary health care that is focused on development an engaged partnership with the patient.